jyeett/kanband/README.md

-# Project Template: React/Rails API
+# KanbanD

 ## Description

-This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Heroku.
+This React/Rails project allows users to organize and manage their projects on a kanban board

 ## Requirements